 I don't want to have that interfere and hide my people.
 And I can model it in this general space.
 I know that we have our walls and our windows.

 And so let's draw some reference lines.
-Let's draw a reference line from this point and then hold down shift to lock it to the center point.
-And then from here, let's move this out one foot, just do a one foot line.
+Let's draw a reference line from this point and then hold down Shift to lock it to the center point.
+And then from here, let's move this out one foot—just do a one-foot line.

 And then let's do eight inches from that.
 And then from our center line, let's go out 3.5 feet and 3.5 feet.
 And then we'll do one more reference line from this back point out 2.5 feet.

-Let's add a little bit of a trim and go up 1.5.
+Let's add a little bit of trim and go up 1.5.
 Enter.
 And then let's go from the sides and pull this out for a little overhang.
 Go 1.
 Enter.

-And now I will hit escape and double click into this group and then hit h just so I can hover down to the bottom.
-Click this base orbit up top then hit h again so we can see the rest and match it to this face like that.
-Now we have our fireplace opening and our sunken area for our fire and our wood etc.
+And now I will hit Escape and double-click into this group and then hit H just so I can hover down to the bottom.
+Click this base, orbit up top, then hit H again so we can see the rest and match it to this face like that.
+Now we have our fireplace opening and our sunken area for our fire and our wood, etc.

-This is coming along nicely so now I will save my file.
+This is coming along nicely, so now I will save my file.